hanishkvc/prgs-docs-spreadsheetkvc/README.md

 encrypted csv files.
 If encrypted file is manipulated, the program will be able to notice the same, and inturn stop processing the same, because it uses authenticated encryption concept.

+Text and Numeric values can be entered into cells as is, unless one wants a numeric value to be treated as a text, in which case quote it.
+[One needs to be in edit mode by pressing i or e to add or edit cell contents].

+While expressions/formulas to be evaluated using a combination of values, contents of other cells and or supported functions, need to be prefixed with = symbol.
+These are called =expression.

-Remember that a cell containing a number or expression|forumula to be evaluated/calculated should prefix it's contents with '=' ie equal.
-Else it will be treated as text content cell.
-The program will try to make the =expression (which includes numeric also) cells highlighted compared to Text cell's to try and make it easy to distinguish between them.
+The program will try to make the =expression and numeric cells highlighted compared to Text cell's to try and make it easy to distinguish between them.

+## Features

 Some of its features are

-* Uses curses to show a cell matrix/table in text terminal.
+* Uses curses to show a visual matrix/table of cells in text terminal.

 * Loads and stores csv files.
 User can change the fieldsep and text quote used if required, so that one can work with csv files, with different chars for these.